mmhk30313/mmhk30313/README.md

 ## Projects:
  ### Travel Solution:
   - It is a real life, user friendly, single page, full stack, React web application.
-User can easily take different kinds of travel services from my travel solution app.This web app also provides multi-services on travelling
+User can easily take different kinds of travel services from my travel solution app.
+It has a payment gateway system.This web app also provides multi-services on travelling.
   - Tools & Technologies:<br>
           - ReactJS
           - NodeJS